How To Put an Image Behind Text in Google Docs

 One feature many users wish Docs would provide is the ability to add background images to your documents; unfortunately, Docs does not support this feature directly.
 However, there are a few workarounds that will let you add a background image to your Docs document, and in this article, I will show you how it’s done.

 Workarounds for Adding an Image

-The Word method requires that you have a copy of Word, or a subscription to Office Online.
+The Word method requires that you have a copy of Microsoft Word or a subscription to Office Online.
 It won’t work without access to one or the other of those software packages, sorry.

 Choose your picture from the file dialog and select Insert.
 Your picture will now appear in the Word document.

 Right-click on the picture and select Wrap Text -> In Front of Text.
 We choose this option because we are going to re-import this file into Google Docs, and Docs doesn’t support the “Behind Text” option.
 Save the Word file and close Word.

 Now go back into Google Docs, and select File -> Open.
 Select the Upload option and choose the Word file that you just saved.